 In her article, “BBG Budget: Voice of America Slashed, Fewer Broadcasters, More Bureaucrats,” Dr. Dale wrote: “The Broadcasting Board of Governors (BBG) recently released its 2013 budget request, which slashes Voice of America (VOA) funding by more than $17 million while increasing funding for major bureaucratic offices inside the International Broadcasting Bureau.
 A reprioritization is clearly necessary.”

-She has also included this chart:
+She has also included a chart of BBG operations.

 1. Actual broadcasting services are being cut, resulting in lost viewers and listeners who, since they often have no Internet access, are deprived of trustworthy and important news sources.

 2. We should not be spending more than eight times as much per capita on public diplomacy broadcasting in Tajikistan than in China.

 3. An added emphasis on broadcasting in China will let the U.S. respond to China’s messaging blitz.